holochain/holochain-rust/doc/holochain_101/src/zome/api_functions.md

 A zome API function is any Holochain core functionality that is exposed as a callable function within zome code.

-Compare this to a zome function, which is a function implemented in the zome language and called by Holochain.
+Compare this to a lifecycle function, which is implemented in the zome language and called by Holochain.

 So, zome functions are called by Holochain, which execute logic in the zome language and can optionally call zome API functions, which finally return a